Ensembl/ensembl-hive/docs/creating_pipelines/dataflows.rst

 Autoflow
 --------

-*Autoflow* is the default event that happens between consecutive analyses
+"Autoflow" is the default event that happens between consecutive Analyses

 Autoflow
 ~~~~~~~~

-Upon success, each job from Alpha will generate a Dataflow event on branch #1, which is connected to analysis Beta.
+Upon success, each Job from Alpha will generate a Dataflow event on branch #1, which is connected to Analysis Beta.
 This is called
-*autoflow* as jobs seem to automatically flow from Alpha to Beta.
+autoflow as events seem to automatically flow from Alpha to Beta.

 .. hive_diagram::